-Multi-pathing mode for MultiNICB agent
+Base and Multi-pathing modes for MultiNICB agent

-You can use the MultiNICB agent in the multi-pathing mode.
+You can use the MultiNICB agent in one of two modes that follow:

+- Base mode - Multi-pathing mode

 Oracle trunking for MultiNICB agent

 You can configure MultiNICB for use with a single trunk head or multiple trunk heads.
 You need to set the value of the IgnoreLinkStatus attribute to 1.
 You must also ensure that all interfaces that belong to the same MultiNICB resource are in the same subnet.